Claude Cowork for Small Businesses: A Practical Setup Guide

 The plugin currently supports connectors for QuickBooks, PayPal, Stripe, Square, HubSpot, Canva, DocuSign, Google Workspace, Microsoft 365, and Slack.
 You do not need to connect all of them.
 Connect the four or five you actually live in.

-For most fractional executives, the priority order is:
+For most founders, the priority order is:

 • HubSpot (or your CRM) so Claude can triage leads, log call notes, and update deal stages without you opening the tool.